 During this difficult time, we would like to be a source for information about Covid-19.
-We know that not everyone is on social media, or is in a position to easily find valid information, Our aim is to provide you with relevant, curated information on all aspects of Covid-19 and the measures that are being taken to combat it.
-We will update this page regularly so do check back often for new advice.
+We know that not everyone is on social media, or is in a position to easily find valid information.
+Our aim is to provide you with relevant, curated information on all aspects of Covid-19 and the measures that are being taken to combat it.
+We continue to update this page occasionally so do check back for new advice.

 We appreciate that not everyone is able to easily access our website so we are sharing as much information as possible here.
 Where it is available, we have given offline contact details, but much of the information out there is only accessible online.
 We’d like to ask for your help in getting this to those who most need it so if you see anything that may be of use to a family member, friend or neighbour who struggles to get online, please do consider passing it on to them.

 There are a number of support groups in the area who are here to give help if you need it.

 Winchester Local Response Centre is part of a county-wide network.
 Winchester City Council and Hampshire County Council are working with voluntary organisations to make sure support, services and supplies reach everyone that needs them.
 The county council has set up a helpline for vulnerable residents to discuss support such as access to food and essential supplies as well as be someone people can chat with (remotely) to combat loneliness during the COVID-19 outbreak.